sfigg/commercialization-public/customize/desktop/customize-power-slider.md

 #### XML Example

-Below is an example of a customizations.xml file that uses overlays to define PPM settings for the Better Battery and Best Performance slider modes.
+Below is an example of a customizations.xml file that uses the new overlays to define PPM settings for the Better Battery and Best Performance slider modes.

 ```xml
 <Power>